TaitoUnited/full-stack-template/README.md

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm:ENV.yaml` files contain environment specific overrides for them.
 By modying them you can easily configure environment variables, resource requirements and autoscaling for your containers.

 If you want to change your stack in some way (e.g. add/remove cache or function), run `taito template-upgrade` and it will do it for you.

+### Configuring secrets

+Local development (docker): Just define secret as a normal environment variable in `docker-compose.yaml`.

+Kubernetes:
+1. Add secret definition to `taito-config.sh`
+2. Map secret to an environment variable in `scripts/helm.yaml`
+3. Run `taito rotate:ENV [SECRET]` to generate a secret value for an environment.
+Run the command for each environment.